A 3D lattice defect and efficient computations in topological MBQC: Universal Quantum Computation: the gate

 \section{Universal Quantum Computation: the $T$ gate}

 In this final section, we complete the Clifford group with the implementation of the $T$ gate and thus achieving universal MBQC.
-Compared to the gates presented above, the fault-tolerant version of the $T$ gate remains the most expensive one because of the necessary distillation.
+Compared to the gates presented above, the fault-tolerant version of the $T$ gate remains the most expensive one due to the necessary distillation.
 Nonetheless, we show that a simple geometric optimization using equivalence transformations of the topological circuitry yields a significant advantage.